-Program statistics for the year 2012 indicate the Crime Stoppers office received several thousand calls.
-Eight hundred fifty seven (857) calls were directly related to criminal activity, and the information was forwarded to the appropriate agencies for their investigative follow-up.
+Program statistics for the year 2013 indicate the Crime Stoppers office received several thousand calls.
+Seven hundred twenty-one (721) calls were directly related to criminal activity, and the information was forwarded to the appropriate agencies for their investigative follow-up.

-The Crime Stoppers organization also continues to address school-related crime through the “Quick 50" Progam.
-Public and private schools throughout Winnebago County use the program to encourage students to become involved in making their schools safter by offering up to $50.00 for information which leads to the suspension or arrest of students who are involved in criminal acts.
-In some cases, the reward may exceed $50.00.
+The Crime Stoppers organization also continues to address school-related crime through the “Quick 50” Program.
+Public and private schools throughout Winnebago County use the program to encourage students to become involved in making their schools safer by offering up to $50.00 for information which leads to the suspension or arrest of students who are involved in criminal acts.
+In some cases, the reward may exceed $50.00

-The “Quick 50” Program statistics for the 2011-2012 school years (August 2011 - June 2012) are as follows: A total of 70 students were arrested or suspended and 70 cases were cleared.
-Nine (9) alcohol cases were cleared.
-Thirty five (35) narcotics arrests were made.
-Six (6) theft cases were cleared.
-Five (5) weapons cases were cleared.
-Seven (7) miscellaneous cases were cleared.
-Students were paid $1,695 in rewards.
-There was also $2,629 in narcotics and property recovered.
+The “Quick 50” Program statistics for the 2012-2013 school years (August 2012 - June 2013) are as follows: A total of 59 students were arrested or suspended and 59 cases were cleared.
+Seven (7) alcohol cases were cleared.
+Thirty-seven (37) narcotics arrests were made.
+Three (3) theft cases were cleared.
+Three (3) weapons cases were cleared.
+Nine (9) miscellaneous cases were cleared.
+Students were paid $1,705 in rewards.
+There was also $2,565 in narcotics and property recovered.